bkha0016/TheOdinProject/README.md

 UHelnksi and it might become a prereq before I enrolled in full stack open.
 Most of the material here are pretty straight foward if you have extensive coding experience.
 In other words, this course is perfect for beginners in the web development world!

+Stacks for this course: HTML, CSS, JS, Ruby On Rails, and Node.js

 1. Created my first landing page!